 If the subject line doesn’t reflect the message inside, it can be seen as misleading.
 So, if you need to combine multiple points in one email, find a common thread to include in the subject line.

 62% of emails are opened because of personalized subject lines.
-Add personalization variables to your email subject lines, and always have a plan B in place.
+Add personalization variables to your cold email subject lines, and always have a plan B in place.
 For example, in case there’s no name associated with the recipient’s address, add replacement words (like “there” in a “Hey [[NAME]_replacement],” turning it into “Hey there”).

 Use the most important words in the beginning